OpenAI Previews Voice Engine with No Official Date of Release

 OpenAI has revealed a few steps it will be taking to ensure Voice Engine isn’t exploited.

-- Secondly, they have to inform their audience which voices are generated by AI through proper labels.
+2. Secondly, the users will have to inform their audience which voices are generated by AI through proper labels.

-- Lastly, openAI plans to use the watermarking technology to trace back audios that have been generated using Voice Engine.
+3. Lastly, OpenAI plans to use the watermarking technology to trace back audios that have been generated using Voice Engine.

 In its blog post, OpenAI stressed the importance of educating the public at large so that they can understand the downside of deceptive AI content.
 The AI giant looks keen to start conversations around the healthy development of AI tech with stakeholders like researchers, policymakers, and developers.